Danske Bank A/S: Major shareholder announcement - Danske Bank A/S

 Major shareholder announcement - Danske Bank A/S

-In accordance with section 31 of the Danish Capital Markets Act, we disclose that at 29 January 2018, Danske Bank holds, through direct and indirect holdings, 46,909,706 shares in Danske Bank A/S, corresponding to 5.01% of the total number of shares in Danske Bank A/S.
+In accordance with section 31 of the Danish Capital Markets Act, we disclose that at 1 February 2018, Danske Bank holds, through direct and indirect holdings, 46,709,969 shares in Danske Bank A/S, corresponding to 4.99 % of the shares in Danske Bank A/S.

-The holding of own shares is attributable mainly to the DKK 10 billion share buy-back programme launched by Danske Bank on 2 February 2017.
-Described in detail in company announcement No. 8 of 2 February 2017, the programme will be completed by 2 February 2018.

-The Board of Directors expects a proposal for the cancellation of the shares acquired under the share buy-back programme to be made at the annual general meeting to be held in 2018.

 Yours faithfully Danske Bank A/S